Business Bridge Loans 101: How They Can Help Your Small Business

 • Businesses may have to offer collateral as insurance

-• Interest rates and other fees can be pricey
+• Interest rates, origination fees, and other fees can be pricey

 3. Accounts Receivable Financing

 For businesses that don’t get paid until the end of a job, such as construction, service, and more, accounts receivable financing options allow them to use future revenue for current cash flow problems.
-Accounts receivable financing can also come in handy for manufacturing businesses.
+Accounts receivable financing can also serve as a prolific solution for manufacturing businesses struggling with cash flow.
+Unlike a repayment plan involving month-to-month payments, this type of bridge loan lets you offer an unpaid invoice to secure immediate cash flow from a lender.

 Pros: